noiseprotocol/noisesocket_spec/noisesocket.md

 **Abstract**
 ========================

-NoiseSocket is an extension of the Noise Protocol Framework that enables quick and seamless secure connections with minimal code size, small keys, modern ciphers and hash functions, and extremely fast speed.
-It can be used with raw public keys instead of X.509 infrastructure and targets IoT devices, microservices, and back-end applications such as datacenter-to-datacenter communications.
+NoiseSocket provides an encoding layer for the Noise Protocol Framework.

+NoiseSocket can encode Noise messages and associated negotiation data into a form suitable for transmission over reliable, stream-based protocols such as TCP.

 \pagebreak

 1. Overview
 ====================

 The Noise Protocol Framework [@noise] describes simple **Noise protocols**.
 A Noise protocol sends a fixed sequence of handshake messages based on a fixed set of cryptographic choices.
-In some situations this is too rigid, and the responder needs flexibility to accept or reject the initiator's Noise protocol choice, or make its own choice based on options offered by the initiator.
+In some situations the responder needs flexibility to accept or reject the initiator's Noise protocol choice, or make its own choice based on options offered by the initiator.